 Commissioned in 1860 by the knight of the local town, the thin arch stretching over the waters of the Rakotzsee is roughly built out of varied local stone.
 Like many similarly precarious spans across Europe, the Rakotzbrücke is known as a “devil’s bridge,” due to the colloquialism that such bridges were so dangerous or miraculous that they must have been built by Satan.
 While the bridge (as with all the others) was created by mortal hands, its builders did seem to hold the aesthetics of the bridge in higher regard than its utility.

-Either end of the Rakotzbrücke is decorated with thin rock spires that look like they could be natural outcroppings were they not so angular.
-In addition, the parabola of the bridge is designed to be one half of a perfect circle, so that when the waters are still and the light is right, it creates the illusion of a complete stone circle.
+Either end of the Rakotzbrücke is decorated with thin rock spires created to look like natural basalt columns, which occur in many places in Germany.
+In addition, the curvature of the bridge is designed to be one half of a perfect circle, so that when the waters are still and the light is right, it creates the illusion of a complete stone circle.

 Today, the bridge can still be viewed in the park, but crossing the aging relic is prohibited in order to preserve it.

-Update June 2018: The ridge is under renovation.
+Update June 2018: The bridge is under renovation.
 There’s a small trickle of water underneath and massive fencing around about an acre of the area.